 However, outside of the achievements in the economy and Northern Ireland were deep flaws in the way he dealt with his coalition partners and some of his colleagues within Fianna Fail.
 On the day he became Taoiseach, Reynolds embarked upon the biggest reshuffle of a cabinet in Irish history as in the space of 30 minutes he sacked eight cabinet ministers and nine ministers of state.
-Earning him the title ‘the Longford Slasher’ he happily told his press secretary, Sean Duignan 2I could’ve done with a revolving door in this office to deal with all these guys.”
+Earning him the title ‘the Longford Slasher’ he happily told his press secretary, Sean Duignan, “I could have done with a revolving door in this office to deal with all these guys.”

 Then there was his relationship with his two coalition partners in the Progressive Democrats and the Labour party.
 Reynolds seemed unable to adjust to the new reality that the days of Fianna Fail governing alone were long over and that viewing some coalitions as what he called a ‘temporary little arrangement’ just ensured instability within his government.
 The fact that he presided over the walk-out of two political parties in two years demonstrates his inability to form close working relationships with either Des O’Malley or Dick Spring.
 The negotiating skills that brought him success in Northern Ireland and Europe seemed to leave him when it came to dealing with his coalition partners.

 This flaw in his leadership style was ultimately his downfall, as the Labour party pulled out of government over his appointment of Harry Whelehan as Attorney General in December 1994 ending not just his time as Taoiseach but also the leader of Fianna Fail.
 In the space of just a week, Reynolds had to watch as John Bruton became Taoiseach and Bertie Ahern succeeded him as leader of the party.